Adult Surviving Sepis Campaign Guidelines (Hour-1 Bundle)

 Request to Join the Research KEG

-The Viral Infection and Respiratory Illness Universal Study (VIRUS) COVID-19 is registry of current hospital care patterns to allow evaluations of safety and observational effectiveness of COVID-19 practices and to determine the variations in practice across hospitals.
+The Discovery Viral Infection and Respiratory Illness Universal Study (VIRUS) COVID-19 is registry of current hospital care patterns to allow evaluations of safety and observational effectiveness of COVID-19 practices and to determine the variations in practice across hospitals.

 SARI-PREP is a multicenter consortium funded by the National Foundation for the Centers for Disease Control and Prevention.
 It is being assembled with the goal of providing the infrastructure to rapidly collect prospective data on clinical risks and outcomes, hospital-level stress, and biologic specimens that will aid in the rapid development of diagnostic and treatment approaches.

 The American College of Radiology® (ACR®) Center for Research and Innovation TM CRI) is partnered with SCCM serving as the overall imaging repository for the VIRUS COVID-19 Registry.
 The ACR CRI is collecting all diagnostic images for the VIRUS COVID-19 Registry, creating a link between the images and clinical data collected by SCCM and archiving the images to make them accessible to participating sites and interested researchers.
 For more information please contact: email@example.com